 About this release

-This release by Public Health Scotland (PHS) provides information on NHS General Ophthalmic Services eye examinations and related findings for 2019 to 2020 with comparisons to previous years.
+This release by Public Health Scotland (PHS) provides information on NHS General Ophthalmic Services eye examinations and related findings for financial year 2020 to 2021 with comparisons to previous years.
 It does not report on General Practitioners and hospital eye examinations activities.

-- Around three in four claims were for initial regular eye examinations (primary eye examinations).
-The remainder were for emergency, additional or follow-up care (supplementary eye examinations).
+- 72.3% of claims were for regular eye examinations (primary eye examinations).
+The others were for emergency, additional or follow-up care (supplementary eye examinations).

 NHS General Ophthalmic Services

 NHS General Ophthalmic Services in Scotland are provided by eye care professionals who use a wide variety of tests and procedures to examine the eyes of a patient during an eye examination.
 There are a number of possible outcomes following the examination including:

 - no medical or corrective action needs to be taken;

 - a prescription for spectacles / contact lenses needs to be issued;